bguerout/jongo-play2-spike/README.md

 Second spike : Convert this plugin into a Module
 -----------------------------------------------------------------------
-Preview spike does not allow user to reuse JongoPlugin (code and conf files must be copy/paste) A Play module should be created and deploy to achieve that.
+Preview spike does not allow user to reuse JongoPlugin (code and conf files must be copy/paste)

+A Play module should be created and deployed to achieve that.

 In progress...